by Emily Warner

-How to apply: The registration deadline for spring 2019 courses through the Staff Training Program is Nov.
-1, 2018.
+How to apply: The registration deadline for fall 2020 courses through the Staff Training Program is June 1, 2020.
 No applications can be accepted after this deadline.

 To take courses through the Staff Training Program, employees must be eligible for admission at the College and hold a permanent position (full or part-time of at least 30 hours per week) or be employed in a temporary grant-funded position, or time-limited project position with at least six months of state employment service on or before the course start date.
 Please contact the Office of Human Resources to verify your employment status.